dougeby/IntuneDocs/intune/use-docs.md

 ms.collection: M365-identity-device-management
 ---

-# How to use the Configuration Manager docs
+# Using the Microsoft Intune docs

-This article helps you search the Intune docs for information, provide feedback for the Intune docs and service, and shows how you can quickly and easily contribute to the docs.
+This article provides information to help you search the Microsoft Intune docs for information, provide feedback for the Intune docs, and shows how you can quickly and easily contribute to the docs.

 For general help and support for Intune, see [Get support for Intune](get-support.md).

-##  Search tips
+## Search the docs

  Use the following search tips to help you find the information that you need:

 - When using your preferred search engine to locate content for Microsoft Intune, include `Intune` along with your search keywords.